5 Tips for Improving Your Cold Calling Skills

 Calling someone you don't know can cause anxiety.
 You know when someone you talk to is nervous --they trip over their words and usually end up taking much too long to make a point.
 When you make cold calls, avoid experiencing those same problems by preparing sales scripts.

-There is controversy over whether sales scripts are good tools.
+There is controversy over whether sales scripts are useful tools.
 Usually, people who don't like sales scripts have never seen them used properly.
-The real purpose for a sales script is to force you to think through what you want to say; once you have a sales script you're comfortable with, you can use it as a jumping-off point, rather than following it word for word, regardless of how the conversation unfolds.
+The real purpose for a sales script is to force you to think through what you want to say.
+Once you have a sales script you're comfortable with, you can use it as a jumping-off point, rather than following it word for word, regardless of how the conversation unfolds.

 3. Create an Environment Friendly to Making Cold Calls